jrossi227/ApacheConfParser/README.md

 ####Build Dependancies

 - Java 1.6+
-- Ant
+- Maven

-####Building a new jar
+####Building javadoc and new jar files

-The following steps can be used to generate a new jar file.
+The following steps can be used to generate javadoc and new jar files.

-1. Navigate to the *build* directory.
+1. Navigate to the project root directory (This is the directory that contains pom.xml).
-2. Open *build.properties* and update the version.
-3. Run *ant jar*
+2. Run *mvn clean package*

+The target directory should contain the following after running the package build phase:

+1. A new java library jar file.
+A java library jar file can be found with the following naming convention ApacheConfParser-{version}.jar.
-A new jar file should be generated under *dist*
+2. A new runnable jar file.
+A runnable jar file can be found with the following naming convention ApacheConfParser-{version}-jar-with-dependencies.jar.

-####Generating Java Doc

-The following steps can be used to generate JavaDoc for the library.

-1. Navigate to the *build* directory.
-2. Run *ant javadoc*

-javadoc should be generated under *doc*
+3. New javadoc.
+Javadoc can be found exploded in the apidocs folder or bundled as jar file with the naming convention ApacheConfParser-{version}-javadoc.jar.

 Code Samples
 ------------------------